MihaiTheCoder/BehavioralPatterns/README.md

 * Every time you add a new visitable object, you need to modify all the visitors.

 ### e.
 Flavors
-* In languages like C#, instead of having all the Concrete Visitable implemement the Visitable, we could use
+* In languages like C#, instead of having all the Concrete Visitable implemement the Visitable, we could have ObjectStructure invoke the visitor using dynamic, so something like visitor.Visit((dynamic)visitable) and let c# redirect the call to the appropiate method.

 ### f.
 Examples
 * Calculate money of corruption subject: Starting class: CalculateMoney.WithVisitor.CalaculateMoneyWithVisitorExample